R4tch3t/thiio-laravel-app/README.md

 DB_PASSWORD=secret_thiio

 ## Steps for run the Laravel App
-You need have previously installed PHP, Composer and Docker in terminal run the next's commands:
+You need have previously installed PHP >= 8, Composer:latest and Docker Desktop version tested: 4.28.0.
+In terminal run the next's commands:

 1. run ```composer install``` for install all plugins neededs
 2. run ```docker-compose build app``` for build app with docker-compose